-Fast forward several months later after having my youngest son.
-This was probably the hardest moment in my life.
+Several months later, after having my second born, I hit a figurative wall.
 To make a long story short, after having a largely uneventful pregnancy- his birth was incredibly traumatic and we both came close to losing our lives.
-I had a spontaneous placental abruption.
-The first month was STRESSFUL.
-After being discharged from the NICU after being in a medically induced coma to preserve brain function- I was holding my breath and didn’t even realize it.
+I suffered a spontaneous placental abruption and my son was placed in a medically-induced coma to preserve brain function.
+After he was discharged from the NICU, as grateful as I was for his life and recovery- I was in shambles.
+I was holding my breath and didn’t even realize it.

-I was scared that all of the complications that he suffered while in NICU (seizures, blood not properly clotting, liver failure, etc) would return.
+I lived in constant fear that all of the complications that he suffered while in NICU (seizures, blood not properly clotting, liver failure, etc) would return.
 My doula would always check on me and sensing the sadness/hopelessness in my voice- she suggested that I reach back out to my therapist.
 I did.

 I returned to her office – this time promising myself to implement whatever she suggested.
 Her suggestion was very simple- “take at least one hour per day doing something for you.
 Not the kids, not your spouse, not your family/friends, not your job but for you.”